Walking correctly takes work—here’s how to improve every step

 Experts explain how to make the most of your daily strolls.

 Chances are, you learned to walk when you were just a toddler and you haven’t really thought about it much since.
 It’s easy to nerd out on other fitness activities, like running or weight lifting.
 But, walking is something we often take for granted.

-During the current pandemic, however, walking is having a moment.
-A simple stroll can go a long way to clear the mental cobwebs and stop your fitness tracker from screaming at you due to your newfound Jabba the Hutt lifestyle.
+During the COVID-19 pandemic, however, walking leveled up as an essential part of maintaining our mental and physical health.
+A simple stroll can go a long way to clear the mental cobwebs and stop your fitness tracker from screaming at you due to your Jabba the Hutt lifestyle.

 Before you start putting in the miles, it’s worth taking a look at how you walk.
 After all, it’s a repetitive motion and thousands of steps per day can put a lot of stress on your entire body—not just your legs and feet.
 Here are some tips from orthopedic experts on how to go for a walk without abusing your body.